fdev31/drink/README.md

 ### 0.1 (wip)

 - abstract all low-level models (blobs...)
-- review 401 handling, ask for login/passwd in case of new session
+- review 401 handling, ask for login/passwd in case of new session (to be finished)
 - fix markdown preview css (make it seamless)
 - add calltips everywhere
 - change cookie on password change